suaebahmed/template-for-competitive-programming/README.md

 # this is my own competitive programming template

 ** Gradually I will develop it. **

+g++ a.main